General Gardening Tips

 Once you’ve cleaned away spent flowers and foliage, see if your garden needs to be spruced up with fresh fall and winter color.
 Evergreens, Japanese maples, and fall color spots ranging from asters to violas can be planted now for instant gratification.

 Container gardening can be a great way to bring spots of fabulous fall color closer to your patios and entryways.
-Put together stunning combinations that can brighten your areas close by your home.
+You can put together stunning combinations to brighten areas close by your home.
 Many plants can overwinter in the pot and then, if you like, be transplanted into your garden in the spring.
 Sky has a wonderful selection of hardy and beautiful shrubs and perennials.
-Annual pansies and violas can brighten the dark fall and winter days.

 October is also the biggest month of the gardening year for deferred gratification: it’s time to plant spring bulbs!
 Crocus, tulips, daffodils, and more should be planted now for a rainbow of spring color and fragrance.